The Aspiring Teacher Grants aim to promote teaching as a career path for high achieving secondary students.

 Recipients of an Aspiring Teacher Grant must:

-Applicants will be required to provide a range of documentation including:
+To apply, applicants will be required to complete an online application form and provide a range of supporting documentation.

 The department will offer grants through a merit selection basis determined by the written application.